Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

       c.
 Kernel arguments are set and the kernel is enqueued to load the bloom filter coeffecients

-        // Only load the bloom filter in the kernel cl::Event buffDone, krnlDone;
+        // Set Kernel arguments and load the bloom filter coefficients in the kernel cl::Event buffDone, krnlDone;
         total_size = 0;
         load_filter = true;